 The Company is highly dependent upon its officers and directors, as well as its Scientific Advisory Board members, consultants and collaborating scientists.
-Atlantic and its subsidiaries have an aggregate of only eight full-time employees, four of whom are officers of Atlantic, and the loss of any of these individuals would have a material adverse effect on the Company.
-Although Atlantic has entered into employment agreements with each of its officers, such employment agreements do not contain provisions which would prevent such employees from resigning their positions with Atlantic at any time.
+Atlantic and its subsidiaries have an aggregate of only ten full-time employees, three of whom are officers of Atlantic and each of its subsidiaries, and the loss of any of these individuals would have a material adverse effect on the Company.
+Although Atlantic has entered into employment agreements with each of its officers, such employment agreements do not contain provisions which would prevent such employees from resigning their positions with Atlantic at any time or from competing with the Company, directly or indirectly.
 The Company does not maintain key-man life insurance policies on any of such key personnel.
 Each of the Company's non-employee directors, advisors and consultants devotes only a portion of his or her time to the Company's business.
 The loss of certain of these individuals could have a material adverse effect on the Company.
+On July 10, 1998, Jon Douglas Lindjord, then President and Chief Executive Officer of the Company and a member of its Board of Directors, resigned from such positions.
+This resignation may have a material adverse effect on the Company.
+At this time, Robert A Fildes, Ph.D., the Company's Chairman of the Board, is serving as Interim President and Chief Executive Officer, and the Company is conducting an executive search for a replacement for Mr. Lindjord.